wangx1996/CenterPillarNet/README.md

     cd logs/<saved_fn>/tensorboard/
     tensorboard --logdir=./

-Actually, I only have one RTX2070, so the batch_size must be one, but if you have morce GPU, you can try other number of batchsize.
+Actually, I only have one RTX2070, so the batch_size must be one, but if you have morce GPUs, you can try other number of batchsize.

 if you want to test the work